koyalshubham/handwriting_recognition/README.md

 marked_areas contains the scrolls with the marked words and their line number.

 # output machine learning
-The segemented characters for each folder of the scrolls were extracted into a training_data data structrue.
-Once this Data Structure was loaded.
-The training_data was later converted to a CSV which was the input for the recogniser created.
+The segemented characters for each folder of the scrolls were extracted into a input_data data structure, which contains both the character id and the vector representation of the character.
+After preprocessing the training data into the proper format, it was fed to the model.
+As output, we get a csv with the top-5 predictions for every line and every character.